mozilla/fxa/packages/fxa-auth-server/docs/oauth/clients.md

 Use the [fxa-oauth-client][] CLI tool for registering new clients with your server.

-FxA OAuth development environments support `127.0.0.1` and `localhost` as valid `redirectUri` values to ease development.
+FxA OAuth development environments support `localhost` and `localhost` as valid `redirectUri` values to ease development.

 [fxa-oauth-client]: https://github.com/mozilla/fxa-oauth-client